opensearch-project/project-website/_authors/osci_2023/akshathraghav.markdown

 linkedin: akshathrr
 ---

-**Akshath Raghav** is an undergrad at Purdue University, pursuing a Computer Engineering degree.
+**Akshath Raghav R** is an undergrad at Purdue University, pursuing a Computer Engineering degree.